-Dr. Marissa Giustina, senior research scientist and quantum electronics engineer in the Google AI Quantum team, kicked-off the MCQST Women in Quantum Science and Technology (QST) series on 13.09.2019.
-Science journalist Felicitas Mokler attended the event and sat down and talked with Marissa about her work and her path towards research.
-We invite you to discover the entire interview.
+Dr. Marissa Giustina, senior research scientist and quantum electronics engineer in the Google AI Quantum team, kicked-off the MCQST Women in QST series.
+We sat down and talked with Marissa about her work and path towards research.

 How does a computer actually work? - This question has accompanied Marissa Giustina since her childhood.
 Back then, her parents had left a discarded computer in her childhood bedroom.
 Although she could not yet use it, something about it fascinated her.
 "My father tried to explain to me what a computer does," says Marissa.
 "But I wasn't satisfied with that."
 Today, Dr. Marissa Giustina is much closer to the answer of this question.
 In Google's lab, she builds the hardware for quantum computers.